uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 The technical object, then, acquires a range that exceeds original intention "due to the superabundant efficacy of the created object when it is a true invention" (Simondon
 1966, 1197).
 And, it gradually realises relations to an associated milieu.
 So where the abstract object was entirely artificial---and identified closely with the inventor's goals---a concrete object has a mode of existence irreducible to any human artifice or natural law, that "approximates the mode of existence of natural objects" (Simondon
-2012: 46 CHECK).
+2012: 46).
 Consider too how many things called natural are in fact artificial: a cultured flower is the product of human artifice (which would make it unnatural in classical terms), and cannot fruit by itself (Chabot 2013: 17).
 To simplify: *the concrete object has essentially an openness that the abstract object lacked*.
 It is loosened---albeit not completely---from human origin and ascribed purpose.
 Perfection does not instantiate Platonic form: a complete, abstract thing given in one blow.
 It inaugurates a pattern open to dynamic transformation, an object with a higher degree of openness, a greater "margin of indetermination" (Simondon 2012: 11).
 Indeed, it is